avid0101/SchoolEventCalendar-React/README.md

 School Event Calendar is a web-based platform designed to streamline the planning, management, and participation in school events.
 The system provides a centralized calendar and management tools for all stakeholders, making event organization transparent and efficient.

-User Roles:

-**Admin**: Has full control over the system.
-Admins can create and manage events, add or remove event managers and students, and oversee all activities.
-They ensure the smooth operation of the platform and have access to all data and reports.
-**Event Manager**: Responsible for creating, editing, and managing events.
-Event Managers can view who has joined their events, update event details, and communicate with participants.
-They help coordinate logistics and ensure events run smoothly.
-**Student**: Can browse the event calendar, join events, and view details of events they are interested in.
-Students can also see which events they have joined and receive updates or notifications about upcoming activities.
-This role-based approach ensures that each user has access to the tools and information they need, while keeping the system organized and secure.
-The platform aims to foster better communication, engagement, and collaboration within the school community.
 ## 🚀 Features

 - **Student Portal**: Browse events, join events, view calendar, manage profile